Smoked Chicken Wings – Perfect for Tailgating

 - Seal the ziplock and then drink the remaining 4 ounces of beer.
 Place the bag full of wings in your fridge, and let sit a minimum of 3 hours.
 You'll get better results if you let them sit for a day.

-- When you're ready to cook, get your grill up to a temp of 350 degrees.
+- When you're ready to cook, get your grill up to a temp of about 180 degrees.
 Pull your wings out of the fridge, drain the bag, and then pat all of your wings dry.
 Put all of the wings in a large ziplock, and then add 1 Tablespoon of salt, 2 Tablespoons of Corn Starch and 2 Tablespoons of brown sugar.

 - Toss the wings until they're all evenly coated, and then place them in the smoker.